gomesdasilva/ACTIN/README.md

 `-obj` str : Object name to override the one from fits files in case the star has multiple names (ex.
 Proxima, ProximaCen, Gl551).
 Default is `None`.

+`-w` str : Function to weight the integrated flux.
+If `blaze` the flux is multiplied by the blaze function, if `None` the flux is not weighted (default).

-`-w` str : Weight used to calculate the flux in the lines. `blaze` uses the blaze function as weight, flux is normalized by the sum of the weight function, `None` the flux is unweighted and normalized by number of pixels.
+`-n` str : Normalisation of the flux: if `band` the sum is normalised by the bandpass wavelength value in angstroms, if `npixels` by the number of pixels in the bandpass (default), if `weight` by the sum of the weight function inside the bandpass, if `None` the integrated flux is not normalised.

 ### Example:

 `python actin.py ../fits/*/*e2ds_A.fits -i I_CaII I_Ha -s ../output -p same -del True -tl Gl273 Gl581`

 This will execute ACTIN for all the subdirectories inside `../fits/` with files ending with `e2ds_A.fits`, calculate the indices `I_CaII` and `I_Ha`, output the data to `../output/star_names`, save spectra of the line regions to the same directory as data, and, before running the code, delete any output file that was previously there, in this case `Gl273_e2ds_actin.rdb` and `Gl581_e2ds_actin.rdb` files.
 Only fits files belonging to the stars chosen in `-tl` will be read, in this case `Gl273` and `Gl581`.
+In this case, the flux is not weighted (-w None, default) and is normalised by the number of pixels in the passband (-n npixels, default).

 *Any enquiries or bug reports to João Gomes da Silva, Joao.Silva(at)astro.up.pt*